Restricted Chip-Firing: Toric Toppling Ideals, Picard Groups, and Cellular Resolutions: Introduction

 The study of toppling ideal for graphs started with the work of Cori, Rossin, and Salvy \cite{CoriRossinSalvy}, where they introduced an inhomogeneous version of the toppling ideal and constructed a Gr\"obner basis of it, establishing connections to \emph{stable configurations} and the \emph{sandpile group}.
 Subsequently, the homogeneous version of the toppling ideal was investigated by Perkinson, Perlman, and Wilmes \cite{perkinson2013primer}, Manjunath and Sturmfels \cite{manjunath2013monomials}, Manjunath, Schreyer, and Wilmes \cite{manjunathschwil}.
 These works explored algebraic and geometric properties including the construction of Gr\"obner bases, explicit minimal free resolutions, and the study of initial ideals, notably the $G$-parking function ideal.

 For graphs, it is well-known that the toppling ideal of a graph is toric if and only if $G$ is a tree {\cite[Propositions 1.20, 2.37]{corry2018divisors}}.
 Furthermore, the toppling ideal of a tree is generated by homogeneous binomials of degree $1$.
 But in \cite{karki2024rationalnormalcurveschip}, the author and Manjunath proved that the extension of toppling ideals to \emph{parcycles} yields a family of toric ideals that includes rational normal curves and binomial edge ideals of complete graphs.
 This work naturally leads to the question of whether higher-dimensional Veronese embeddings and more general determinantal ideals can be realised as toppling ideals corresponding to such structures.
 In this work, we take preliminary steps toward this objective by investigating the following questions, which are the main focus of this article: 1.
 Finding conditions for the toppling ideal of a pargraph to be toric.
 2. Constructing a Gr\"obner basis for the toppling ideal.
 3. Computing algebraic invariants and investigating the Cohen-Macaulay property.
+The answers to the above questions lead to examples in Section \ref{FanChip} of toric ideals of polytopes that appear as toppling ideals.